-Pinkerton Academy - Alvirne High School
+Pinkerton Academy - Alvirne High School - Salem High School

-Pinkerton Academy in Derry, NH is our primary Career and Technical Education (CTE) affiliation.
-However, some Alvirne High School CTE courses are also available to our students.
+Pinkerton Academy, in Derry, NH, is our primary Career and Technical Education (CTE) affiliation.
+However, some Alvirne High School CTE courses are also available to our students as are some Salem High School CTE courses.
+Alvirne High School is located in Hudson, NH.
+Salem High School is located in Salem, NH.

 - Pelham High is allotted a limited number of seats in each CTE course.
 These are granted to juniors and seniors based on an application process that considers appropriate placement, attendance, academic achievement, and discipline reports. - Travel to and from the CTE centers necessitate the loss of some time from both PHS and CTE class time. - Students are responsible for all course requirements in both their CTE center and PHS classes. - Some CTE courses run for only one semester.
 The majority of the courses run for a whole year.
-Students who enroll in a yearlong class at a CTE center must maintain their enrollment in that class. - For full year courses, two credits are awarded only at the end of the year. - Students are under the regulations of the Attendance Policy of the Career Technical Center they attend.
-Excessive absences may lead to automatic withdrawal from the class with a grade of F. Should a student withdraw from the CTE course after the official drop/add period, a WF (Withdrawal Failure) will appear on the student's transcript with the loss of credit. - Students and their families are encouraged to visit the career technical centers by attending open houses or scheduling a daytime visit.
-Contact the career technical center offices of Pinkerton Academy or Alvirne, High School. - To register, students must complete an application with parent/guardian signature.
-Applications are available in the College and Career Guidance Department and are due before the course selection process begins.
+Students who enroll in a year-long class at a CTE center must maintain their enrollment in that class. - For full-year courses, two credits are awarded only at the end of the year. - Students are under the regulations of the Attendance Policy of the Career Technical Center they attend.
+Excessive absences may lead to automatic withdrawal from the class with a grade of F. Should a student withdraw from the CTE course after the official drop/add period, a WF (Withdrawal Failure) will appear on the student's transcript with the loss of credit. - Students and their families are encouraged to visit the Career Technical Centers by attending open houses or scheduling a daytime visit.
+Contact the career technical center offices of Pinkerton Academy, Alvirne High School, or Salem High School for more information. - To register, students must complete an application with parent/guardian signature.
+Applications are available in the College and Career Counseling Department and are due before the course selection process begins.